 Shanna Laychuk‘s colorful Buddha Bowl is a great way to introduce more veggies into your diet.
 While there are many different components –artichokes, rice, broccoli, bok choy — they can all be cooked simultaneously, making this an excellent nutrient-dense choice for lunch that provides protein, healthy fats, and a hearty grain, without taking forever to cook.
 Drizzle these bowls with tahini to add a nutty flavor.

-Serve this Immunity Boosting Miso Soup by Crissy Cavanaugh with steamed short grain brown rice that has been cooked with a little bit of coconut oil for added immune support.
+Serve this Immunity-Boosting Miso Soup by Crissy Cavanaugh with steamed short-grain brown rice that has been cooked with a little bit of coconut oil for added immune Support.
 Sprinkle with gomasio and pink sea salt for extra yumminess!
-This soup can be served for breakfast, lunch, or dinner and is totally kid-friendly!
+This soup can be served for breakfast, lunch, or dinner and is kid-friendly!

 3. Simple Fermented Vegetables